Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/ampli.md

 # Node Ampli Wrapper

 ## Overview
 The Ampli Wrapper is a generated, strongly typed API for tracking Analytics events based on your Tracking Plan in Amplitude Data.
+The tracking library exposes a function for every event in your team’s tracking plan.
+The function’s arguments correspond to the event’s properties.

 Ampli can benefit your app by providing autocompletion for events & properties defined in Data and enforce your event schemas in code to prevent bad instrumentation.

-The tracking library exposes a function for every event in your team’s tracking plan.
-The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

 Ampli supports Node.js apps written in JavaScript (ES6 and higher) and TypeScript (2.1 and higher).
 The generated tracking library is packaged as a CJS module.